loginom/loginom-help-en/data/quick-start/README.md

     </tr>
     <tr>
         <td><img src="../images/icons/app/node/ports/inputs/table_inactive.svg"> Table</td>
         <td>It is a structured set of data that are organised in the form of two-dimensional structure consisting of columns and rows.
-Cells of such table contain the data elements: rows, numbers, dates, logical values.</td>
+Cells of such table contain the data items: rows, numbers, dates, logical values.</td>
     </tr>
     <tr>
         <td><img src="../images/icons/app/node/ports/inputs/variable_inactive.svg"> Variables</td>
         <td>They are objects containing only one value.
-It is possible to transform the data from tables to variables and vice versa using the special handlers.</td>
+It is possible to convert the data from tables to variables and vice versa using the special handlers.</td>
     </tr>
      <tr>
         <td><img src="../images/icons/app/node/ports/inputs/tree_inactive.svg"> Data tree</td>